-- 4. To help management, employees, Members and contractors understand how Internal audit will interact with the organisation when carrying our its work an Internal audit Charter has been produced and is attached at Appendix A. - 5.
-This document contains no significant changes from the 2009/10 Charter presented to the committee in April 2009.
-It has been updated to reflect revised roles and responsibilities arising from the Senior Management review. - 6.
-The charter describes: - (i) how the brief of each of these audits will be completed, - (ii) how the audits will be carried out, - (iii) the mechanism for communicating feedback from the audits - (iv) an assurance rating and any recommendations arising from the audit. - (v) follow-up arrangements of the audits and - (vi) the escalation procedures where recommendations or reporting processes are not completed. - 7.
-Also contained within the document are details of the responsibilities around fraud and investigations, the use of internal audit for consultancy purposes and the performance management framework that internal audit will work under setting out the key performance indicators for the function. - 8.
+- 7. The charter describes: - (i) how the brief of each of these audits will be completed, - (ii) how the audits will be carried out, - (iii) the mechanism for communicating feedback from the audits - (iv) an assurance rating and any recommendations arising from the audit. - (v) follow-up arrangements of the audits and - (vi) the escalation procedures where recommendations or reporting processes are not completed. - 8.
+Also contained within the document are details of the responsibilities around fraud and investigations, the use of internal audit for consultancy purposes and the performance management framework that internal audit will work under setting out the key performance indicators for the function. - 9.
 The final sections of the charter include the relationships that Internal Audit has with the Audit Committee, contractors and External Audit.